neuroinformatics-unit/derotation/docs/source/user_guide/index.md

 Explore how to structure config files and set paths for derotation.
 :::

-:::{grid-item-card} 📉 Limitations
+:::{grid-item-card} 📊 Use debugging plots
-:link: limitations
+:link: debugging_plots
 :link-type: doc

 Current constraints and assumptions of the pipeline.